 Since his onstage debut at the age of five, Thatcher has maintained a steady performance schedule that has seen him entertain audiences in concert halls, coffee houses, restaurants, indoor and outdoor music festivals, corporate events, weddings, and house concerts.
 He has also appeared on various television and radio programs.
 Thatcher’s musical versatility, impressive technical capabilities, and engaging on-stage personality has led him to generate a strong fanbase.

 In a generation marked by more virtuoso musicians than ever before, Thatcher stands out by virtue of his ability to play many genres at a high level.
-In a typical show, he might perform a popular Beatles song using modern fingerstyle techniques, a classical piece by Bach, a timeless jazz standard by Rodgers and Hart, and an original fingerstyle guitar composition.
+In a typical show, he might perform a popular Beatles song using modern fingerstyle techniques, a classical piece by J.S.
+Bach, a timeless jazz standard by Rodgers and Hart, and an original fingerstyle guitar composition.
 By performing many different kinds of music, Thatcher wants to make sure that everyone who comes to see him perform leaves satisfied.

 In addition to his career as a solo guitarist, Thatcher has experience working in group settings.
 Over the course of his career, he has performed as a session musician, sideperson, classical chamber musician, and a member of small jazz combos and large big-band ensembles.